jneidel/api.jneidel.com/readme.md

 API for working with [mangareader-dl](https://github.com/jneidel/mangareader-dl).

-One can created a list of mangas that the server will update upon release of new chapters.
-The `/updates` route give a convienient overview of newly available mangas.
+One can created a list of manga that the server will update upon release of new chapters.
+The `/updates` route give a convienient overview of newly available manga.
 It also includes links for downloading the new chapters via [mangareader-dl](https://github.com/jneidel/mangareader-dl).

 A rewrite of the mangareader-cli that includes this functionality is planned.